 The English Mastiff is a giant dog breed that can grow to weigh between 120 to 220 pounds or more.
 As puppies, they will be active, but they tend to be gentle giants with a calm demeanor.
 This can make them a good fit for apartment living or a small home.
 They do not shed as much as other dog breeds, so they only require a weekly brushing.

 However, they do need more exercise than a simple walk around the block.
 So, you will have to make sure you have enough time to give them plenty of exercise.
-But, if you can handle their size and all of their drool, an English Mastiff will be happy to live in a small home or an apartment with you.
+One of the things to know about English Mastiff puppies is that, if you can handle their fully-grown size and all of their drool, an English Mastiff will be happy to live in a small home or an apartment with you.

 3. Great Dane